The Fabulous Johnny Cash

-The Fabulous Johnny Cash is the second studio album by American country singer Johnny Cash and his first to be released by Columbia Records, marking the beginning of 28 years with the label.
+The Fabulous Johnny Cash is the second studio album by American country singer Johnny Cash and his first to be released by Columbia Records.
 The album was released on November 3, 1958, not long after Cash's departure from Sun Records.

 Content

 The album features five tracks written by Cash and backing vocal performances by The Jordanaires (who at this time were also regulars on Elvis Presley's recording sessions for RCA Records).
 Overall, even though the album is only 29 minutes in length, it is considered one of Cash's most cohesive pieces.
 This is largely because his sessions with Columbia were completed over a two-month period.
 That is greatly reduced when compared to the year by year sessions by Sun Records.

 Commercial performance

 The Fabulous Johnny Cash was a successful debut on Columbia for Cash as it sold over half a million copies during its initial release.
-Although Billboard did not publish a chart for country albums in 1958, the album peaked at #19 on the Billboard Best Selling LP's chart.
+Although Billboard did not publish a chart for country albums in 1958, the album peaked at No. 19 on the Billboard Best Selling LP's chart.